-- Retail: Retail properties are designed for tenants who operate direct to consumer businesses like clothing or electronics stores.
+Retail properties are designed for tenants who operate direct-to-consumer businesses like clothing or electronics stores.
 Classic examples of retail spaces include strip malls, shopping centers and standalone bank branches.
 Retail investors benefit from high visibility and long term leasing activity.
 But the financial strength of tenants can be impacted by changing market tastes, and the interior of a retail property is often built for a specific purpose, which can make these spaces difficult or expensive to re-lease without major renovations.

 Once a property type is chosen, it is important to understand how returns are measured.

 Measuring Potential Returns on a Commercial Real Estate Investment